 Location

 The location of your condominium construction project can have a large influence on the overall costs.
 Many factors like local zoning laws, environmental regulations, and permit fees are dependent on the location.
-Before commencing any major construction project it is best to review your local municipality’s building codes to avoid costly surprises after the commencement of a project.
+Before commencing any major construction project it is best to evaluate your local municipality’s building codes to avoid costly surprises after the commencement of a project.

 Other notable cost factors associated with location include: